idokutela/remix-kwaito-stack/README.md

 Not a fan of bits of the stack?
 Fork it, change it, and use `npx create-remix --template your/repo`!
 Make it your own.

+## WARNING

+Much of what is below does not reflect the current state.
+I'll update this when I have got things to an acceptable point.

 ## Quickstart

 Click this button to create a [Gitpod](https://gitpod.io) workspace with the project set up, Postgres started, and Fly pre-installed (er, not sure this will work :D)